elifesciences/elife-continuum-documentation/deployment-and-configuration.md

 * create an IAM user with the correct permissions
 * setup a test domain name, and configure domain management through Route 53
-* configure, or ensure that you have, a VPN and associated subnets setup
+* configure, or ensure that you have, a VPC and associated subnets setup

 ## Creating the IAM user.